verilator/verilator/docs/guide/connecting.rst

 Verilated and VerilatedContext
 ==============================

-Multiple Verilated models may be part of the same simulation context, that is share a VPI interface, sense of time, and common settings.
+Multiple C++ Verilated models may be part of the same simulation context, that is share a VPI interface, sense of time, and common settings.
 This common simulation context information is stored in a ``VerilatedContext`` structure.
 If a ``VerilatedContext`` is not created prior to creating a model, a default global one is created automatically.
+SystemC requires using only the single, default VerilatedContext.

 The ``Verilated::`` methods, including the ``Verilated::commandArgs`` call shown above, call VerilatedContext methods using the default global